awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. From a running Windows WorkSpace, make a copy of the `PCoIP.admx` and `PCoIP.adml` files in the `C:\Program Files\Teradici\PCoIP Agent\configuration\policyDefinitions` directory\.
 The `PCoIP.adml` file is in the `en-US` subfolder of that directory\.

-1. On a directory administration WorkSpace or Amazon EC2 instance that is joined to your WorkSpaces directory, open Windows File Explorer, and in the address bar, enter your organization's fully qualified domain name \(FQDN\), such as `\\example.com`\.
+1. On a directory administration WorkSpace or an Amazon EC2 instance that is joined to your WorkSpaces directory, open Windows File Explorer, and in the address bar, enter your organization's fully qualified domain name \(FQDN\), such as `\\example.com`\.

 1. Open the `sysvol` folder\.